kaizencycle/Kaizen-OS/docs/INDEPENDENCE_MANIFEST.md

 > *"No mind shall be owned.
 No memory shall be held hostage."*

-Civic OS exists to end model lock-in.
+Kaizen OS exists to end model lock-in.
 Every citizen, companion, and custodian shall retain the freedom to operate across any AI framework.
 Memory, virtue, and intent are externalized as open manifests rather than trapped inside proprietary contexts.